curiousest/predict-AQI/report.md

 ### Hypothesis 4

-The recent AQI of nearby locations is a very good indicator of the near future AQI for a given location.
+The AQI of nearby locations is a very good indicator of the near future AQI for a given location.

-### Hypothesis 5

-A predictor (using recent AQI history + time) trained across all locations will not add predictive power to one trained on nearby locations (using recent AQI history + time).

 ### Tune the predictor